click to enlarge

 Memorial contributions may be made to the UNC Medical Foundation of NC, Inc., 880 Martin Luther King, Jr. Blvd., Chapel Hill, NC, 27514.
 Please note on the check that it is “In memory of Patricia Gregory, MD in PM&R.”

-Additionally, the PM&R Department held a memorial at UNC Memorial Hospital chapel on August 10 for patients and colleagues of Dr. Gregory.
-Participants created a tree of life, with notes written on leaves, for display in the PM&R Outpatient Clinic, 1st floor, Memorial Hospital.
-If you are a patient or colleague who would like to contribute a leaf, you may inquire at our outpatient clinic.
+Additionally, the PM&R Department held a memorial at UNC Memorial Hospital chapel on August 10, 2010 for patients and colleagues of Dr. Gregory.
+Participants created a tree of life, with memorial notes written on the leaves.

-The department will rename its annual research day as the
+The department renamed its annual Research Day as the